sudoyashi/ewcenterchanges/README.md

 # EWcenterchanges

+## Changes to Website

+Full details of the changes to the website can be found [here](https://github.com/sudoyashi/ewcenterchanges/changelog.mds)!

 ## Timetable

 Estimated time is subject to variations due to small roadblocks and site compatibility issues.
 ETA is estimated based on previous projects done in a similar fashion.
 Most changes will NOT be published until a received confirmation to publish is approved, unless noted as immediate changes.